 Depending on how you entered the United States or if you committed a particular act or violation of immigration law, you may be barred from adjusting status.
 You are ineligible to apply for adjustment of status if one or more bars to adjustment listed in section 245(c) of the Immigration and Nationality Act (INA) apply to you.
-These applicants should expect a Form I-485 denial unless they qualify for an exemption.
+These applicants should expect a Form I-485 denial unless they also qualify for an exemption.

 Exemption for I-485 Bars

 Some “privileged” categories of immigrants may be exempt from certain bars to adjustment.
 The INA provides exceptions for these individuals.
 In other words, their violations of these specific rules do not result in a Form I-485 denial.
 The bars to adjustment discussed in this article do not apply to: